3-Ingredient Protein Chia Pudding

 A ¼ cup of chia seeds contains 210 calories, 7 grams of protein, 15 grams of fiber, calcium, zinc, and too many beneficial plant compounds to count.

-Experts agree that chia seeds can support heart health, weight loss and regular digestion.
+Experts agree that chia seeds can support heart health, weight loss, and regular digestion.
 And because they’re so high in fiber, fat and protein–they’re great for blood sugar.
-Aaaand they’re amazing at keeping appetite stable and cravings feeling in control too.

 Why add protein powder to chia pudding?